kjell/mcn-2020-git-haiku/index.md

-Oh, tranquility!
+Spring is passing.
-loneliness?
-Just one leaf
+soup, the salad, fish and all
-and gazes at the moon.
+from looking at the moon.